Sacha Baron Cohen: Controversies, criticisms and lawsuits

 At the 2006 MTV Movie Awards, Borat introduced Gnarls Barkley's performance of "Crazy", where he made a comment about Jessica Simpson, saying that he liked her mouth and that he could see it clearly through her denim pants.

-At the 2006 UK premiere of Borat, he arrived in Leicester Square in a cart pulled by a mule and a number of "Kazakh women," announcing: "Good evening, gentleman and prostitutes.
-After this, I stay in a hotel in Kings Cross.
+At the 2006 UK premiere of Borat at Leicester Square he arrived in a cart pulled by a mule and a number of "Kazakh women", announcing: "Good evening, gentleman and prostitutes.
+After this, I stay in a hotel in King's Cross.
 We will all drink, wrestle with no clothes on and shoot dogs from the window".

-Two of the three University of South Carolina students who appear in Borat sued the filmmakers, alleging that they were duped into signing release forms while drunk, and that false promises were made that the footage was for a documentary that would never be screened in the US.
-On 11 December 2006, a Los Angeles judge denied the pair a restraining order to remove them from the film.
+Two of the three University of South Carolina students who appear in Borat sued the filmmakers, alleging that they were duped into signing release forms while drunk and that false promises were made that the footage was for a documentary that would never be screened in the US.
+On 11 December 2006 a Los Angeles judge denied the pair a restraining order to remove them from the film.
 The lawsuit was dismissed in February 2007.

-On 26 September 2008, Baron Cohen walked onto the runway during the Ágatha Ruiz de la Prada fashion show in Milan.
+On 26 September 2008 Baron Cohen walked onto the catwalk during the Ágatha Ruiz de la Prada fashion show in Milan.
 In-character as Brüno, he was wearing a costume made of velcro.
 He appeared on the stage with a blanket and items of clothing stuck to his velcro suit.
-Lights were turned off while security intervened and escorted him off the stage, and the fashion show resumed normally shortly thereafter.
+Lights were turned off while security intervened and escorted him off the stage and the fashion show resumed normally shortly thereafter.
 Baron Cohen and his team had allegedly accessed the fashion show using fake IDs.

+During the filming of Brüno, Baron Cohen was chased through Jerusalem by an angry, rock-throwing Jewish mob.
+He had outraged Hasidic Jews in the city by dressing in a camp version of their traditional clothing.
+He escaped the incident by hiding in a shop.
+The scene was cut from the film.